 9. Data security and data breaches

 We take data and information security seriously and both we and our applicant tracking system provider are ISO27001 accredited.
-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have put in place appropriate security measures to try and prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know; they will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data security incident.
 We will notify you and any applicable regulator of a suspected breach where we are legally required or it is appropriate to do so.

 As part of our recruitment process, Carpmaels & Ransford LLP and Carpmaels and Ransford Services Limited (‘we’), as data controllers, collect and process personal data relating to job applicants.
 We are responsible for deciding how we hold and use personal data about you.
 This notice sets out how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
 It provides you with certain information that must be provided under applicable data protection.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).